 The University of Vermont College of Medicine (UVM) and UVM Medical Center (Medical Center Hospital Campus) established the residency program in Family Practice in 1972.
-The Program fulfills all requirements of the American Board of Family Medicine and has been fully approved by the Accreditation Council for Graduate Medical Education since 1975.
-The ACGME Residency Review Committee has awarded our program a five year, maximum length, accreditation following its June 2009 review and site visit.
+The Program fulfills all requirements of the American Board of Family Medicine and has had continued accreditation by the Accreditation Council for Graduate Medical Education since 1975.
 This is a strong outside objective endorsement of the quality of our residency program.
-We have fully matched without a scramble since 2002.

 What makes this program unique from other Family Medicine residency programs?

 We combine an academic medical center with a rural family medicine practice 14 miles away.
 Our real strength is in our diverse faculty, strong and committed residents, and amazing staff.
 Family Medicine is highly regarded within the hospital and represented outside the hospital with numerous referring physicians around the area and state.
 Our team works extremely well with other services in the hospital.

 How well do residents do on board certification exams?

 Over the past 5 years, our residency graduates have a 100% pass rate on the American Board of Family Medicine certification examinations.
 The average score over five years was 547, above the national average of 539.

 Membership in the AAFP is paid for all residents.
 Residents receive a meal card allowance, free parking, continuing medical education funds, three weeks of vacation, one week of personal / sick time, plus four days off over at least one of the major holidays each year.

 Is the University of Vermont a good institution for residency training?